leodev12345/vim-dotfiles-linux/README.md

 ## Setup

-NOTE: This config was made for windows so you will probably need to change a couple of options in the `vimrc` file
+NOTE: This config was made to work on my windows pc so you will probably need to change a couple of options in the `vimrc` file to make it work on your pc

 Clone this repository into your home dir(linux) or your user folder(windows)
 ```